Counselling For Loneliness - What's Happening Both Inside & Outside

 Responding To Our Needs - When No One Is There For Us When we experience the deep pain of loneliness, it is understandable we may turn to someone, who is able to take that loneliness away, to be with a special person, who is able to dispel our frightening emotions.
 Yet they may not be available and even if they are, we may be left with the emptiness inside us.
 Staying with this experience, acknowledging our loneliness in a safe, contained way (and avoiding the temptation to escape into fantasies about others who would take it away or turn to unhelpful habits or addictions) can enable our pain to be available for healing and the open space of being with ourself for solace and refuge (see also Being Comfortable With Being Alone Ourself).

 Responding To Our Needs & Attending To Our Loneliness - Aloneness Through Being With Ourself Embracing, welcoming our feelings of loneliness can open us up to learning what it's telling us - maybe to love ourselves through it, once we name it, embrace it with compassion or to reach out and connect with others (and ourself in all different ways).
 Simply being comfortable with our being, feeling good about our self, being interested in something, can take away our loneliness.
+Loneliness (like solitude) may not only be about our daily circumstances, or whether we're loved, but also be about what is unattended to in our life.
+(Ian McGilchrist notes we need three things to attain a meaningful life - outside the rational, scientific: community and society, a connection and understanding of life's natural order, and thirdly some form of relationship with what is sacred or divine - whether through beauty, nature, art, music, religion, as we encompass a force that holds the world together.)
 Besides doing day to day tasks, we may need to be in touch with what gives us meaning & purpose, spirituality for others, our creativity, what inspires us, so we can also inspire others.
 Being in touch with our own worth & the worth of others may be important for some as may getting in touch with what supports our wellbeing, being in nature with animals or simply being in our being.

 Responding To Our Needs & Attending To Our Loneliness Through Being With Others Being with others affects us, helps us connect.
 And we may become less lonely in contact with supportive others, having genuine conversations, as we get to know and share more of who we are.
 Some of us may struggle to acknowledge that we need to belong & connect to others, so we can share our interests, passions, ideas, experiences, values and love with.
 If we are lonely or alone it may be telling us we need to connect with others in loving ways.
 How we are with our self and engage with others, responding to what we need, can support us.
 Creating & nurturing a range of meaningful, supportive relationships may be a need.